poppy-project/poppy-docs/06-programing/02-snap.md

 ![Save click](../img/snap/snap_save.png)

 When you are not logged in Snap! cloud, the default behaviour of Snap! is to save you project in **your browser**.

-Technically this use the Local Storage which is a memory space in your web browser where websites are allowed to store offline datas.
+Technically this use the Local Storage which is a memory space in your web browser where websites are allowed to store offline data.
 This is very convenient because you have not to register or to see Snap! project files, but keep in mind that **these projects are only visible in this specific web browser in this specific computer**.

 #### Snap!
 Cloud

-« There is no Cloud, it's just someone else's computer ».
+> « There is no Cloud, it's just someone else's computer ».

-Instead of saving your projects on your web browser, you can save them in Snap! servers in UC Bercley, called "cloud".
-Moreover, this allow you to share your project with anyone, with a simple HTML link.
+Instead of saving your projects on your web browser, you can save them in Snap! servers in UC Berkeley, called "cloud".
+Moreover, this allows you to share your project with anyone, with a simple HTML link.

 ##### Create an account on Snap! cloud

 Click on the cloud button -> "signup...".

 ![Create account](../img/snap/snap_cloud_1.png)